Chernivtsi: Demographics

 The Romanian population in Chernivtsi started decreasing rapidly after 1950.
-Many Romanians fled to Romania or were deported to Siberia (where most of them died), and the remaining Romanian population quickly became a minority and assimilated with the majority.
+Many Romanians fled to Romania or were deported to Siberia (where most deportees according to some sources), and the remaining Romanian population quickly became a minority and assimilated with the majority.
 According to minority organizations, the Romanian minority in Chernivtsi is still decreasing nowadays as a result of cultural assimilation and emigration to Romania.